mParticle/docs/src/pages/integrations/amc/event/index.md

 ## Differences from mParticle

-Adobe Analyics tracks Metrics, which count actions in your app and are similar to events in mParticle, and Dimensions, a broad category that covers data that in mParticle would be considered "device information", "application information", "event attributes", and "user attributes".
+Adobe Analytics tracks Metrics, which count actions in your app and are similar to events in mParticle, and Dimensions, a broad category that covers data that in mParticle would be considered "device information", "application information", "event attributes", and "user attributes".

 When setting up this integration, it's important to understand that mParticle and Adobe take different approaches to accepting data. mParticle allows you freedom to capture custom attributes for your users and events.
 New event and attribute names can be added to your implementation at any time.
 All you have to do is send in new data.